pragmatic-objects/oo-atom/ATOM_SPECIFICATION.md

 *Note: checked items are validated and enforced by OO-atom project's current version.*

 *Atom interface* is Java interface, annotated with `@oo.atom.anno.Atom` annotation.
 All implementors of the Atom interface must be Atoms.
+The following requirements are set on Atom interfaces:
+- [x] Atom interfaces with one method only should never be used for lambdas.
+Interfaces explicitly annotated with `@FunctionalInterface` annotation should never be considered as Atom interfaces.

 *Atom* is a Java class, marked with `@oo.atom.anno.Atom` annotation, which follows the set of rules, provided below: